kmanu15/kmanu15/README.md

 * Passionate about leveraging data to drive insights and decision-making

 🚀 What You'll Find Here
-* My portfolio with a couple of my projects
+* Repositories with a couple of my projects from undergrad and grad school

 📚 Course Highlights
 * Applied Econometrics w/ Python